HackerM0nk/HackerM0nk/README.md

 </div>

-### Hi there
+### Hi

 I'm Shivam.
-I’m a Software Security Engineer focused on securing Cloud-Native Products & Platforms throughout the SDLC.
+I’m a Software Security Engineer focused on securing Cloud-Native Products & Platforms.

 How I look at this work: **Security** should feel like part of **Engineering**, not a separate track.
 We use **infrastructure as code** as the source of truth, keep defaults sensible, and measure the few things that actually show whether the system is healthy.
 The aim is straightforward: make it easy to do the right thing and obvious when something drifts.